-Covid 19 coronavirus: Kiwis' level 2 conduct, latest virus case numbers
+Covid 19 coronavirus: No new cases today, 250 complaints a day to police about level 2 breaches

 Under level 2 these gatherings are limited to 10 people.

-"I know how important it is for people to practise their faith together," he said.
+"I know how important it is for people to practise their faith together," he told reporters this afternoon.

 The specific issues of the number of people who can attend a service will be considered by Cabinet on Monday.